Why Invest in a PI Syndicate?

 Pi syndicate are not similar to property 'mini-bonds' or P2P investments.
 PI syndicate afford members direct ownership and control, unlike 'mini-bonds' or P2P property development finance which are debt instruments and aim to provide the investors with a return.

-The associated syndicate fees principally constitute the following:
+The associated syndicate fees will be clearly detailed for each syndicate but will principally constitute the following: